gheniabla/gheniabla/README.md

 **gheniabla/gheniabla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here are some ideas to get you started:
+Welcome to my GitHub repository!

 - ⚡️ I am passionate about creating software products; building and leading high-performing teams
 - 🔭 I’m currently working on building and operating AI &Data platforms
 - 🌱 I’m currently learning Generative AI, AI Agents, and scalable AI Systems